 Drow Ranger: 1g, Heartless, Hunter

-The main hero who makes Hunters a good strat.
+One of the main heroes who make Hunter builds good.
 Her proximity aura is ridiculous with ranged heroes who can easily stick next to her during the whole fight.
 It increases their DPS a lot.
-Moreover, her Alliances are also great – it allows Hunters to get the (2) Heartless armor reduction by adding just one additional Heartless unit.
+Moreover, her Alliances are also great – it allows Hunters to get the (2) Heartless armor reduction by adding just one additional Heartless unit, which is easy to do with Pudge, Abba, or Necro.

 He deals very decent AoE damage with the Mages synergy and ideally an Octarine Essense for some CD reduction.
-The passive he unlocks with the Dragon synergy (Phase Shift) isn't game-breaking, but he could be used to unlock the strong passives of Dragon Knight and/or Viper - this is his main role outside of Mage drafts.
+The passive he unlocks with the Dragon synergy (Phase Shift) isn't game-breaking (helps him survive for a bit longer), but he could be used to unlock the strong passives of Dragon Knight and/or Viper.

 One of the best Assassins in the game.
 Her Scream of Pain AoE nuke has a huge AoE (bigger than in Auto Chess) and very decent damage.
 That said, she will rarely utilize her whole AoE because she has a long range and often blinks a few tiles away from her target.
-Still deals very high DPS overall.
+Still deals very high DPS overall, which makes her an ideal hero in Mage/Assassin builds.

 The best Scrappy/Inventor unit in the early-mid game.
 Good tank, but also deals high DPS because of his AoE nuke with low CD.
 He can cast it multiple times if he survives for long enough.
 He’s usually a top priority for three stars if you’re going for Scrappy heroes.
 Having two 2-star Timbers is usually pretty good in the mid game.
 Of course, it’s also possible to get him as one of your two scrappy units in the early game and sell him off later when you transition into something else.

 Luna is the most-important Knight damage-dealer aside from DK.
-If you’re going for Knights she is another unit you usually want to three-star.
+If you’re going for a Knights build she is another unit you always want to three-star.
 You also want to give her a heavy DPS item – she deals AoE damage, so additional damage skyrockets her DPS.
-She is also possible to include as the sixth unit in an Elusive draft, but usually, you want other units to hit the Assassins and/or Hunters synergies.
+She is also possible to include as the sixth unit in an Elusive draft, but usually, you want other Elusives to hit the (3) Assassins and/or (3) Hunters synergies.

-Arguably the best Warlock in the game.
-He deals a lot of damage both with his attacks (if he is the only Demon in the draft) and with his AoE nuke.
+SF deals a lot of damage both with his attacks (if he is the only Demon in the draft) and with his AoE nuke.
 More importantly, the Warlock synergy allows him to instantly heal himself and another unit to max HP once he casts his nuke, which is extremely powerful.
 The fact that you need only two units to take advantage of this makes him relatively flexible.
-His main drawback is his extreme squishiness (he could easily die before casting his ultimate if your positioning isn't good enough).
+His main drawback is his extreme squishiness (he could easily die before casting his ultimate if your positioning isn't good enough) and the fact that he is a Demon, which means he clashes with Doom in Warriors and CK in Knights.

 She is absolutely crucial in (3) or (6) Mage strategies.
 Her aura is what allows your Mages (especially a low-damage hitter like Keeper) to generate mana as fast as possible and cast their nukes.
 It also allows your frontline control units (Tide, Kunkka) to cast their spells before the frontline control units of your opponents.
 The fact that she is a Human is also useful in the late game – the Human synergy might allow her to silence an enemy crowd-control frontliner.
 She could be used outside Mage comps as well if you have spellcasters that need to get their spells of fast.

 Viper is the usual 2nd Dragon in a Knights + Dragons strategy because the secondary skill that the Dragons Alliance unlocks is pretty powerful.
 He gains a decent DOT and a significant amount of magic resistance.
-This also makes him one of the more valuable Assassins, especially if you are using him in a (4) Primordial + (3) Mage + (3) Assassin draft, where he is a three-star priority.
-The magic resistance debuff coming from Mages makes him a great frontline unit (it increases the DPS of the Corrisive Skin DOT).
+His passive also makes him quite good in Mage builds - it deals magic damage.
+In such strategies, he is often a three-star priority and a great frontline hero.
+Combining him with Tide to get the (2) Scaled bonus is also generally a good idea.

 He is a key unit in a Knights draft because he makes it possible to get the (2) Heartless armor reduction very easily and he is the tankiest Knight with the help of his shield.
 You can also use him to get the (4) or even (6) Heartless bonus with Fall from Grace.
 He is a top three-star candidate in a Knights draft - he becomes almost unkillable and he is able to cast his shield a few times in a fight.